oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - Relationships in a TOSCA graph encode dependencies that allow an orchestrator to automatically determine the *sequencing* between the managment operations on invoked on various components in the system, thereby avoiding the need for human-defined workflows.
+Implementing lifecycle or other management operations on the service can be achieved by traversing this graph.
 - Relationships in a TOSCA graph allow an orchestrator to automatically determine which system components may be affected by a component failure or by a change to an external resource.
 The